shrutiijainn11/Data-Structures-and-Algortithms/README.md

 ### 10. Merge Sort
 - **Purpose:** Sorts an array by dividing it into halves, sorting them, and merging back together.
 - **Method:**
-  - Recursively split the array into halves until single-element arrays are reached.